alebrave/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map return a new array, we kind of covrting data

+.forEach does not return a new but it iterates through every item in an array

+.filter i guess it's pretty selfexplantory and is when you want to filter data but based on true or false

 2. Explain the difference between a callback and a higher order function.

+HOF A function that receives other funtions
+CB a function that is passed into aanother function as an argument

 3. Explain what a closure is.